hl7ch/ch-ems/input/pagecontent/index.md

 ### Introduction
-CH-RESP is a FHIR implementation guide for the use of the rescue protection protocol.
+CH-EMS is a FHIR implementation guide for the use of the rescue protection protocol.

 ### Scope